 It should be noted that each commodity is different and so their prices are affected by different factors.
 For example, gold and silver prices can be affected by increased or decreased demand for jewellery and by changes in the demand for a store of value.
 During economic uncertainty, demand for gold or gold-related investments can increase as a means for investors to protect their wealth.
 It is therefore critical that you conduct a thorough analysis before deciding to trade commodities.

 Plus500 offers CFD trading on the world’s leading commodities.
 Its user-friendly, yet advanced online CFD platform includes a free demo account, a wide variety of educational resources and trading tools that are made available to new and experienced traders alike.
+Traders can also enjoy Plus500’s free Trading Academy which provides them with a helpful FAQs section, how-to trading videos, and a free eBook.
 The company’s spreads are among the lowest in the industry and the intuitive platform is designed for ease of use, without compromising on in-depth analytical insights and sophisticated trading options.
 You can practise your strategies using the Free Plus500 Demo Account and get a feel for trading the vast array of different commodity instruments before committing real money.

 This article contains general information which doesn't take into account your personal circumstances.